F-1 Students Only

 If you plan on going home for personal emergencies or other reasons, please let the Office of International Education know to keep your SEVIS record active.
 You must return to the U.S. within five months of your departure to maintain the use of your current I-20 and visa.
 If you are gone for more than five months, a new I-20, I-901 Fee and visa are required.

-Students who are absent for more than one semester need to check both immigration and academic status before returning to the U.S. Please see the International Student Readmission to IUP Form.
+Students who are absent for more than one semester need to check both immigration and academic status before returning to the U.S. Please see the IUP Registrar's Office Readmission Procedures.

 Fraud, Waste, and Abuse Hotline